YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 Reasons: the one-shot game is easy to guess because the player doesn't have to think about the relationship at the end of the round.
 This is similar to going to some tourist attractions and finding that the products sold are very expensive because most customers will not visit a tourist attraction many times in a short time.
 The transaction between the merchant and the customer is one-time, and since it is one-time, it can only consider the interests of the moment.
 Thus, I design the multiple rounds game to see the cooperative behavior in the game.
 In the first game, whether two players will choose to Engage and Cooperate because there will be a second and more cooperation, which will bring them more benefit if they choose Engage and Cooperate, respectively.

 Also, I reduced the original endowment and increased the multiplier.
 This is because player 1 was unwilling to take a high risk on whether or not player 2 would cooperate, considering that the endowment was already high.
-If the principal is low and the leverage is high, is player1 going to bet on the decision of player2?
+If the principal is low and the leverage is high, is player1 going to bet on the decision of Player 2?

 - Strategic plays
-In this case, I set the endowment very small and the multipler very big.
-The player 1 is most likely

-- Equilibrium Evaluations: e.g., belief, strategy, and payoffs

 This five-round game is a centipede game (Rosenthal, 1981).
 It just repeats the game above five times, and for each time, the best choices are the same: Exit and Defect.
 This is also the Nash equilibrium for the game.
 However, in the real game, people are not rational and want to take certain risks to bet on the more significant payoff.

 Player 1 knows that they will play more rounds, it may think, "I only have 10 now, but if I give 10 to player 2, it will get 1000!
 I have already given my sincerity.
 Also, if player 2 wants more payoff, which means player 2 definitely wants to play more rounds!
 So, player 2 will give me a payoff to make sure I will Engage in the game in round 2.
 On the other hand, if player 2 Defect in the first round, I only lose 10, but if I bet successfully, I will get at least more than 10 (because if player 2 wants to make sure I will play more rounds, it will give me more than 10 to make me satisfied)."